 Where the subject site adjoins an incorporated area, the applicant shall mail written notification of the proposed development to property owners within the incorporated area located within three hundred (300) feet of the subject site.

-All variance proposals in the Recreation District shall include notification of all adjoining property owners within three hundred (300) feet from the property in question.
+All variance proposals in the Recreation District shall include notification of all property owners within three hundred (300) feet from the property in question.

 If a variance that has been approved has not been filed of record with the Mountrail County Recorder within 120 days from the approval of the variance by the Mountrail County Planning and Zoning Commissioner, the variance granted in accordance with this section shall expire and be null and void.